erashish41/react-vite-practice/01_react_vite/src/source.md

 - Action: An object that describes what you want to do to the state.
 Usually contains a type property and possibly other data.
 - Reducer: A function that takes the current state and an action, and returns the next state.

+31.React.Memo()
+- React.memo function is used for memoization of function component.
+- This allows you to avoid unnecessary re-renders, enhancing the performance of your React application.
+- React Memo is a higher-order component (HOC) that wraps around a component to memoize the rendered output and avoid unnecessary renderings.
+- When deciding to update DOM, React first renders your component, then compares the result with the previous render.
+If the render results are different, React updates the DOM.

+- Without React.memo, MyComponent would re-render every time its parent component renders, even if the name prop hasn't changed.
+- With React.memo, MyComponent will only re-render if the name prop changes.